keflavich/image_registration/doc/index.rst

         junk, but it didn't end up changing the shape of the peak in a helpful way.

+    Related bibliographic items (with no attached code):
+    `"Sub-pixel image registration with a maximum likelihood estimator" <http://adsabs.harvard.edu/abs/2005A&A...443..357G>`_

 .. :mod:`image_registration` Module
 .. --------------------------------